build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 8. This opens a screen with a directed acyclic graph (DAG), representing the flow of data throughout each of the operators of your application.
 Each blue box in the job workflow represents a series of chained operators, known as *Tasks* in Apache Flink.

 As mentioned before, the Flink application processes the clickstream by windowing, i.e., dividing a continious stream of data into finite, discrete chunks or windows for processing.
 More precisely, the Flink application uses `EventTimeSessionWindows` to extract user sessions from the clickstream data by grouping events that are within a specified time gap of each other.
 Then, the application deploys `TumblingEventTimeWindows` to calculate specific aggregation characteristics within a certain period of time by dividing the clickstream in fixed-size, non-overlapping windows.
-For example, the total number of user sessions that include a purchase in the last 10 seconds.
+For example, the Flink application calculates the total number of user sessions that include a purchase in the last 10 seconds.

-In addition, we can see the status of each task, as well as the Bytes Received, Bytes Sent, Records Received and Records Sent at the bottom of the screen.
+In addition, we can see the status of each task, as well as the `Bytes Received`, `Bytes Sent`, `Records Received` and `Records Sent` at the bottom of the screen.
 Note that Flink can only measure the bytes sent or received between operators.
 That’s why you can not see the metrics for the source or sink operator as the data is coming from outside of Flink.

 ![DAG to show the flow of data and data statistics](images/kda_dag.png)

-You have now successfully setup a Kinesis Analytics application that reads messages from a Kafka topic, processes the data and then writes the data to Amazon OpenSearch Service.
+You have now successfully setup a Kinesis Analytics application that reads messages from a Kafka topic, processes the data and then writes the analyses to Amazon OpenSearch Service.
 Let’s check the data in OpenSearch dashboard!

 ### Step 10: View Clickstream Data in the Amazon OpenSearch Dashboard